Bus Accidents are Especially Dangerous

 - MARTA controls all or almost all of the evidence needed to prove its negligence; and

-- Once a proper notice is sent, Georgia law protects you from any failure on MARTA’s part to properly preserve that evidence.
+- Once a proper notice is sent, Atlanta law protects you from any failure on MARTA’s part to properly preserve that evidence.

 Secure and Collect Evidence

 There is good news here for MARTA injury victims.
-Because MARTA is a semi-public transit authority, it is subject to Georgia’s Open Records Act (GORA).
+Because MARTA is a semi-public transit authority, it is subject to Atlanta’s Open Records Act.
 This means, unlike when you are facing a private corporation, you can request all evidence it has related to your incident and by law, MARTA must produce it to you.

 You just need to know what to ask for.
 For example, in a MARTA bus accident, there should be video from the bus; pictures of the damage to the vehicles involved; and witness statements taken by MARTA’s investigator that always comes to the scene of MARTA wrecks just to name a few.